 Michael Nicoll Yahgulanaas is an award-winning visual contemporary artist, author and professional speaker.
-His work has been seen in public spaces, museums, galleries and private collections across the globe.
+His work has been seen in public spaces, museums, galleries and private collections around the world.
 Institutional collections include the British Museum, Metropolitan Museum of Art, Seattle Art Museum and Vancouver Art Gallery.
-His large sculptural works are part of the public art collection of the Vancouver International Airport, City of Vancouver, City of Kamloops and University of British Columbia.
+His large sculptural works are part of the public art collections of the Vancouver International Airport, City of Vancouver, City of Kamloops and University of British Columbia.
 Yahgulanaas's publications include national bestsellers Flight of the Hummingbird and RED, a Haida Manga.
-When not writing or producing art, Yahgulanaas pulls from his 20 years of political experience in the Council of the Haida Nation and travels the world speaking to businesses, institutions and communities about social justice, community building, communication and change management.
-His most recent talks include the American Museum of Natural History and TEDxVancouver 2015.
+When not writing or producing art, Yahgulanaas draws from his 20 years of political experience in the Council of the Haida Nation and speaks to businesses, institutions and communities about social justice, community building, communication and change management.